Adaptive Integrate-and-Fire Time Encoding Machine with Quantization

 This constraint stipulates that the interval between two successive trigger times must not exceed the inverse of the Nyquist rate.
-We do note, that the IF-TEM employs a fixed upper bound bias, setting an average sampling and Nyquist ratio that remains unaffected by variations in the input signal's amplitude and frequency, which significantly limits its performance.
+We note that the IF-TEM employs a fixed upper-bound bias, setting an average sampling and Nyquist ratio that remains unaffected by variations in the input signal’s amplitude and frequency, which significantly limits its performance.